roysandeepan9may-cell/roysandeepan.github.io/README.md

 ### 📊 AI Data Analytics

-Build applications where users can ask:
+Build applications where users can ask

 > "What were our top-selling products last quarter?"